Technical requirements to consider when selecting and implementing digital instructional materials and resources include:

-- Content access.
 Decide what type of content access is preferred and then determine how the licensing and copyright considerations address those preferences.
 Can the digital content be saved to computing devices, made available online, or both?
 Is internet access required to see and interact with the content?
 Can the content follow the user and adapt to the device being used at the moment?
-For example, will the content adapt to a standard laptop computer screen as well as the small screens of smartphones or “phablets”?

-- Broadband.
 Some digital content relies on the use of streaming video or high definition visuals.
 Are the plans for acquisition of digital content in sync with plans to expand the broadband access coming to the building as well throughout the building?
-For more on this refer to the “Broadband & Wi-Fi section.”
+Learn more about broadband and Wi-Fi in the Equity & Access